abunchofhacks/epicinium-documentation/README.md

 At the end of the game, the winner is scored for whatever's left of the world at that point.

 Epicinium is being developed for Windows, Linux and Mac OS X.
-Please [contact us](mailto:epiciniumgame@gmail.com) if you would like to participate in the Beta.

-# Tutorial
+# Download

 New to Epicinium?
 We recommend reading the [tutorial page](Tutorial.md) before playing your first game.
+We also have a [wiki](https://github.com/SLiV9/epicinium/wiki) with a in-depth exposition of all the mechanics and units in the game.

+Epicinium is currently in open beta.
+The binaries for beta version **0.8.0** can be downloaded [here](https://github.com/SLiV9/epicinium/releases/latest).

+If you'd like to stay informed about the latest Epicinium updates, sign up to our public [mailing list](https://groups.google.com/forum/#!forum/epicinium) or join the [Discord server](https://discord.gg/XktTKrH).
+Discord is also where you can find opponents and have a chat.

+After you play a few games of Epicinium, please let us know what you think using our [feedback form](https://goo.gl/forms/dBinPxt1hR2tnufq1).

 # Screenshots